SocksTheWolf/streamdeck-solrocktts/README.md

+# UPDATE
+Due to changes to the Uberduck API and functionality, Solrock will be sunset this Fall.
+The repository for Solrock will allow you to spin up your own instance and this plugin could be used for your own instances.
+However, without a public service available, this plugin will not be functional.
+As such, this repository will be archived.
+Thank you for using it!

 # Solrock TTS Streamdeck Plugin
  A plugin for the Elgato Streamdeck to manage your [Solrock TTS](https://solrock.mmattdonk.com/) without the dashboard open.
 Currently only supports the Skip TTS function through the API.